 - get a test if they develop any COVID-19 symptoms

-- isolate until a negative test result, and
+- and if symptomatic, isolate until a negative test result, and

 - continue isolating for further 24 hours after symptoms are gone.

 Supporting boarders’ and staff health and wellbeing continues to be a priority.